ffekirnew/alx-system_engineering-devops/0x02-shell_redirections/README.md

-6-third_line prints the third line of the given file 7-file creates a file containig the words "Best School" 8-cwd_state sends the output of the command ls -ls to a file
+6-third_line prints the third line of the given file 7-file creates a file containig the words "Best School" 8-cwd_state sends the output of the command ls -ls to a file 9-duplicate_last_line duplicates the last line in a file